byu-oit/UAPI-Specification/University API Specification.md

 #### 9.1.1 File Metadata

-Many files have data associated with them such as creation-date, owner, etc. Requests to the URL for a file with the HTTP `Accept` header containing the mime-type `application/vnd.byu.uapi+json` will return data associated with the file in standard UAPI format.
-The mime-type `application\vnd.byu.uapi+json` is used to avoid the instance where the file itself is a JSON file.
+Many files have data associated with them such as creation-date, owner, etc. Requests to the URL for a file with the HTTP `Accept` header containing the mime-type [`application/vnd.byu.uapi+json`](https://www.iana.org/assignments/media-types/application/vnd.byu.uapi+json) will return data associated with the file in standard UAPI format.
+The mime-type [`application/vnd.byu.uapi+json`](https://www.iana.org/assignments/media-types/application/vnd.byu.uapi+json) is used to avoid the instance where the file itself is a JSON file.

 ### 9.2 File Uploads